The Practical Upper Bound of Local Intelligence in an Advanced Civilization

 Among all the bottlenecks, the most practically decisive is often not energy, but time.

 Suppose a problem remains recoverable for only a finite interval \(t_{\text{irreversible}}\).
-Then any successful mind must satisfy:
+Then any successful agent must satisfy:

 Now combine that with the coordination constraint: